Major League (film): Plot

 Nearly three-quarters of the way through the season, the team is 60–61, exceeding expectations, and fans have begun to fill the stands.
-Phelps's general manager, Charlie Donovan, tired of her manipulations, reveals her scheme to Brown, who relays the message to his team.
+Phelps's general manager, Charlie Donovan, tired of her manipulations, reveals her scheme to Brown.
+Brown relays the message to his team, telling them that, win or lose, their contracts will all be terminated after the season.
 To thwart Phelps' plan, Taylor decides that the only thing left to do is win.

-The Indians climb in the standings until they are tied with the New York Yankees for first place in the American League East division on the final day of the season, requiring a one-game playoff to determine the division champion and a bid to the ALCS.
+The Indians, who appear to be positioning themselves for a run, finally make one and win 32 of their final 44 games, finishing in a tie with the New York Yankees for first place in the American League East division on the final day of the season, requiring a one-game playoff to determine the division champion and a bid to the ALCS.
 Watching the team's celebration on television, Dorn's wife Suzanne sees him in an amorous embrace with another woman.
-In revenge, she sleeps with Vaughn (who is unaware of who she is) and informs Dorn just before he leaves for the ballpark the next morning.
+At the same time, Vaughn is dejected after Brown chooses to go with veteran Harris in the playoff game.
+Suzanne Dorn approaches Vaughn as he drowns his sorrows in a bar and, in revenge against her husband, she sleeps with Vaughn (who is unaware of who she is).
+She informs Roger just before he leaves for the ballpark the next morning.

-The Indians keep pace with the Yankees, and the game enters the ninth tied.
+The Indians keep pace with the Yankees, and the playoff game enters the ninth tied 2–2.
+Called on to relieve Harris, Vaughn strikes out Clu Haywood, the Yankees' best power hitter, with three consecutive fastballs.
+With Hayes on second base in the bottom of the ninth, Taylor calls for and executes a surprise bunt-and-run play, scoring Hayes.
 The Indians win 3–2 and advance to the postseason.
 In the ensuing celebration, Dorn punches Vaughn for sleeping with his wife but pulls him up and they celebrate.
 Jake spots Lynn in the stands, and she holds up her hand to reveal that her engagement has been called off, and their relationship is rekindled.